Khloe Kardashian Will Reportedly Seek Full Custody Of True, Per ‘Hollywood Life’

-With the ongoing drama between Khloe Kardashian and Tristan Thompson following the latest cheating scandal, Kardashian will reportedly seek full custody of her daughter that she shares with Thompson — 10-month old True.
+With the ongoing drama between Khloe Kardashian and Tristan Thompson following the NBA star’s latest cheating scandal, Kardashian will reportedly seek full custody of her daughter that she shares with Thompson — 10-month-old True.
 An insider close to the Kardashian family told Hollywood Life that Thompson’s hectic work schedule, along with his “lack of interest” in seeing his child, will be Kardashian’s driving force during any custody battle.

 “Given Tristan’s lack of interest in seeing True, Khloe is not worried at all that she’ll have full custody of True, which is of course what she wants.
 Tristan also travels a ton, which Khloe feels is not in True’s best interest,” the source shared.